-4.6.2 Licenses and Copyright
+4.6.5 Licences and Copyright

-Users must comply with all software licences, copyrights and all laws governing intellectual property.
+Users must comply with all software licences, copyrights and laws governing intellectual property.
 Users may not use the College's equipment to illegally copy software.

-In addition to software, all other copyright information (text, images, icons, programs, etc) may only be used in conformance with the applicable copyright.
+In addition to software, all other copyright information (text, images, icons, programs, etc.) may only be used in conformance with the applicable copyright.

-4.6.3 Use of Resources
+4.6.6 Use of Resources